berto/berto.com/docs/2023-01-24-Intercom-for-X-thesis.md

 Some newer players operate here:
 - (the original) Intercom.com: add custom touch points with your customer.
 - Cord.com: add collaboration to your product.
+- MagicBell.com: add notifications to your product.

+Some of the players start with low-investment integrations (1hour or less), but to get full benefits you have to consume their SDK or API more fully.
+It is my conviction though that through a BE state sync, a wrapper API and FE methods this should be as light-touch as possible.

 ### Opportunities